SI Program Overview

 - Number of repeat visits to SI sessions, by course

-5) What is the UHD SI Program organizational structure?
+5) Where is the SI Program located at UHD?

-UHD Supplemental Instruction is housed in University College.
-The organizational structure is below.
+UHD Supplemental Instruction is housed in the Learning Connection.